noahehall/theBookOfNoah/databases/mysql_new.md

 ## mysqlbinlog
   - read the contents of mysql bin logs
   - contents of a `bin.log` file redirected to a txt file can be used to restore data on the master server to a specific point in time
+  - `point-in-time` recovery mmethods are an exccelent recourse when you have inadvertently deleted a large amount of data that has been added since your last backup

 ```sh
   # redirect a binary log file to a txt file